-The new Jaquet Droz Grande Seconde Quantieme automatic watch offers us the familiar 8-shaped dial layout that now offers the delighted audience not only off-centered hours and minutes as well as a prominent seconds sub-dial, but also adds to the grand total a simple, yet elegant calendar indicator.
+The Jaquet Droz Grande Seconde Quantieme offers us the familiar 8-shaped dial layout that now offers the delighted audience not only off-centered hours and minutes as well as prominent seconds sub-dial but also adds to the grand total a simple, yet elegant calendar indicator.

-As you can see on the pictures, the lower sub-dial now features not one, but two scales with the outer rim marked for seconds and the inner reserved for the date indication.
+The lower sub-dial now features not one, but two scales with the outer rim marked for seconds and the inner reserved for the date indicator.

 The Jaquet Droz Grande Seconde Quantieme is presented in three versions: black on black (ref.
 J007030240), polished steel on black (ref.
 J007030241), and blue on silver (ref.
 J007030242).

-While the first monochromatic combination seems to be the flashiest and the third offers the most contrasting and easy to read layout, the version with black sand-blasted dial and polished steel hands, numerals and chapter rings is definitely the most elegant and even stately among them.
+While the first monochromatic combination is the flashiest and the third offers the most contrasting and easy-to-read layout, the version with black sandblasted dial and polished steel hands, numerals, and chapter rings is definitely the most elegant and even stately among them.

-In fact, it would be a good idea if Jaquet Droz eventually decided to make a limited edition of the timekeeper in a white gold body: the precious material seems to be the most adequate choice for such a dressy timekeeper.
+In fact, it would be a good idea if Jaquet Droz eventually decided to make a limited edition in a white gold body: the precious material is the most adequate choice for such a dressy timekeeper.

-Speaking of bodies, this one is offered in an relatively slim case that, being 43 millimeters in diameter, is, according to official specifications, less than 13 millimeters thick.
+Speaking of bodies, this one is offered in a relatively slim case that, being 43 millimeters in diameter, is, according to official specifications, less than 13 millimeters thick.

 Thanks to its double-barrel design, the winding system of the movement offers as long as 68 hours of continuous power supply, which makes this watch especially handy if you don’t plan to wear it on weekends.